Yellow sticker (defect notice)

 - A temporary movement permit cannot be issued to a licensed vehicle.

-If a vehicle defect compliance notice has expired and the defect has not been rectified, the vehicle will need to be towed to a repairer or a vehicle inspection station
+If a vehicle defect notice has expired and the defect has not been rectified, the vehicle will need to be towed to a repairer or a vehicle inspection station

-To have an interstate compliance notice cleared, or a new one issued, the vehicle should be presented at an authorised place of inspection in any Australian Jurisdiction.
+To have an interstate defect notice cleared, or a new one issued, the vehicle should be presented at an authorised place of inspection in any Australian Jurisdiction.
 Advice may be sought concerning any further action required.